 Now we’re totally out of the user experience category right?
 Wrong.
 Okay, you may have gotten the connection, so I’ll be fair.
 But it probably didn’t immediately come to mind.

-The truth is that this is the most important, but least easy to envision component of user engagement: testing and feedback metrics.
+The truth is that this is the most important indicator of digital magazine publishing success, but the least easily-envisioned component of user engagement: testing and feedback metrics.
 Whatever is performing well topic-wise, keyword-wise, intent-wise, and format-wise should be considered revealing information your magazine can grow on.
 But analytics is not really enough.
 There are some great tools out there making use of predictive analytics, like SEMrush.
 It can suggest how to optimize the page, sure, but it can also recommend topics based on a knowledge of your magazine content thus far.
 But predictive analytics can do more than that.